Amid stimulus talks, Biden signs order to help factories - WTMJ

 But Republicans on Capitol Hill were not joining in the push for immediate action.

-One key Republican, Sen. Susan Collins of Maine, said after Sunday’s call, “It seems premature to be considering a package of this size and scope.”
+One key Republican, Sen. Susan Collins of Maine, said after Sunday’s call that “it seems premature to be considering a package of this size and scope.”
 Collins described the additional funding for vaccinations as useful while cautioning that any economic aid should be more targeted.

-Psaki said Monday that the process was designed to get feedback from lawmakers, emphasizing that the goal is bipartisan agreement and there needs to be progress in the next several weeks ahead of March.
+Psaki said Monday that the process was designed to get feedback from lawmakers, emphasizing that the goal is bipartisan agreement and that there needs to be progress in the next several weeks.

 “In our view, this is working exactly as it should work,” Psaki said.
 “We don’t expect the final bill to look exactly the same as the first bill he proposed.”

-But Biden is trying to take steps to shape the economy without having to wait on Congress.
-His Monday order aimed at increasing factory jobs, which have slumped by 540,000 since the pandemic began last year.
+But Biden is trying to shape the economy without having to wait on Congress.
+His Monday order was aimed at increasing factory jobs, which have slumped by 540,000 since the pandemic began last year.

+“America can’t sit on the sidelines in the race for the future,” Biden said before signing the order in the Eisenhower Executive Office Building.
+“We’re ready, despite all we’re facing.”

-It’s an order that channels Biden’s own blue collar persona and his promise to use the government’s market power to support its industrial base, an initiative that Donald Trump also attempted with executive actions and import taxes.
+It’s an order that channels Biden’s own blue-collar persona and his promise to use the government’s market power to support its industrial base, an initiative that former President Donald Trump also attempted with executive actions and import taxes.

 “Thanks to past presidents granting a trade-pact waiver to Buy American, today billions in U.S. tax dollars leak offshore every year because the goods and companies from 60 other countries are treated like they are American for government procurement purposes,” said Lori Wallach, director of Public Citizen’s Global Trade Watch and a critic of past trade agreements.

-While Trump also issued a series of executive actions and tariffs with the goal of boosting manufacturing, what he didn’t attempt to do was rewrite the guidance for what constitutes a U.S.-made component or tighten the process for granting exemptions to buy foreign goods, a key difference from Biden’s agenda, said an administration official who insisted on anonymity to discuss the forthcoming announcement.
+While Trump also issued a series of executive actions and tariffs with the goal of boosting manufacturing, he didn’t attempt to rewrite the guidance for what constitutes a U.S.-made component or tighten the process for granting exemptions to buy foreign goods, a key difference from Biden’s agenda, Biden’s administration said.

 The order also has elements that apply to the separate Buy America program that applies to highways and bridges.
 It aims to open up government procurement contracts to new companies by scouting potential contractors.
 The order would create a public website for companies that received waivers to sell foreign goods to the government, so that U.S. manufacturers can have more information and be in a more competitive position.